saurabdixit/RoboND-Kinematics-Project/README.md

 ### Project Implementation
 I have updated IK_server.py with the Forward Kinematics and inverse kinematics that we have discussed previously.
 I am populating the matrices before the for loop so that we can save some computation.
 The only calculation that are performed inside the for loop are dependent on wrist position and orientation that is sent when rosservice call is made.

-There is one important change I made in following formula:
+I am not using Inverse for the calculation of R3_6.
 ![alt text][image5]

-I am using transpose instead of Inverse because as per property of rotation matrix, inverse is equal to transpose of the rotation matrix.
+I am using transpose instead of Inverse.
 ```python
 R3_6 = R0_3.T * ROT_EE
 ```

+The reason I am mentioning this is because I was getting some inconsistent results before making this change.